ZettaScript/ATTCHAR/README.md

 ### Change the language
 Change the ATTCHAR language is very simple :
 The variable $lang must be defined before attchar_form.php.
 It must contain the language code ('en' for English, 'fr' for French, etc).
-The available languages are in the repertory locales
+The available languages are in the repertory locales.

-See example.php to get more details.
+If $langdetect exists and is true, the script will automatically detect the browser's preferred language.

 ## Instructions (Français)
 ### Installer ATTCHAR